What are fire dampers?

 A drop test checks the device operates correctly when activated.
 Manually triggering the thermal element or spring allows the testing of the device.
 All fire dampers should close fully when released.
 Any delay can impede the enclosure of a fire within a room.

 The device is reset when the test is complete.
 The surrounding ductwork then needs cleaning to remove dust build up and the thermal elements need replacing if necessary.

 To demonstrate your compliance with BS 9999:2017, you should receive a fire damper testing report to show you have adequately maintained your fire safety system.
 This should detail when the testing was, along with photographic evidence of testing.

 The report should also include all inspection results including corrective or remedial actions.

 Who should maintain your fire dampers?

 When it comes to maintaining your building’s fire safety systems it’s best to leave it to the experts.
 We have many years’ experience in maintaining and testing dampers here at Fire Plus Security.
+We cover London and surrounding counties for fire damper maintenance and testing.
 We fully inspect, maintain and test your systems in accordance with fire damper legislation.
 Any remedial works required to ensure the integrity of your safety systems remains intact are also highlighted.